 In partnership with the American Psychological Association (APA), Inteleos and its certification alliances are proud to bring you a 3-part webinar series on timely, important mental health topics.
-We want to invite you to our upcoming complimentary webinar: “Effective Leadership & Self-Care Strategies in the Time of COVID-19“.
-The live webinar will be held on October 29, 2020 from 4:00 – 5:00 pm EDT.
+The first webinar entitled “Effective Leadership & Self-Care Strategies in the Time of COVID-19” was held on October 29, 2020.

 |Arthur Evans||Leah Jolly||Raymond Russell|

 Healthcare workers are at great risk for increased stress due to COVID-19 and even more so at risk are those in leadership positions.
-Join us for this complimentary webinar in which our panelists – who are leaders too – offer supportive information and tools regarding self-care during these unprecedented times.
+During this complimentary webinar, our panelists – who are leaders too – offer supportive information and tools regarding self-care during these unprecedented times.
 It is critical for leaders to care for themselves before they can effectively care for and lead others.

 This activity is jointly provided by Global Education Group and Inteleos in collaboration with Inteleos family of certification alliances including American Diagnostic Medical Sonography®️(ARDMS®️), Alliance for Physician Certification & Advancement™️ (APCA™️) and the Point-of-Care Ultrasound Certification Academy (PCA)™️.
 We have partnered with Global Education Group to offer 1.0 AMA PRA Category 1 Credit™️ for watching (either live or post-event through the recorded link).
 Review instructions, requirements and disclosure information to successfully claim your 1.0 AMA PRA Category 1 Credit.